Bachelor of Commerce

 1400514511 - Burwood (Melbourne), Commonwealth Supported Place (HECS)

 1400614511 - Cloud (online), Commonwealth Supported Place (HECS)

 |Deakin course code||M300|

 |Deakin Learning Centre course codes|

 Students who wish to study this course at the Deakin Learning Centres, must enrol into the following course codes:

-Deakin Learning Centre in Craigieburn - course code M300CR
+Hume Global Learning Centre-Craigieburn - course code M300CR

-Deakin Learning Centre in Dandenong - course code M300DA
+Deakin Learning Centre Dandenong - course code M300DA

 - Course overview